Joseph Gallieni: After the Marne

 When the German warships Goeben and Breslau went to Constantinople, Gallieni proposed attacking the Turkish straits.

 By early December 1914 some of Gallieni's supporters were suggesting that he be appointed Commander-in-Chief in Joffre's place, or be made Minister of War, or both.

 Gallieni was an early supporter of some kind of expeditionary force to the Balkans.
-Early in 1915 Gallieni supported the proposal of Franchet d’Esperey and Aristide Briand (Justice Minister) for an expedition to Salonika, which he hoped would detach first Turkey then Austria-Hungary, leaving Germany “doomed.”
-President Poincare came out in favour of such a scheme, over Joffre's opposition, on 7 January 1915.
+Early in 1915 Gallieni supported the proposal of Franchet d’Esperey and Aristide Briand (Justice Minister) for an expedition to Salonika, which he hoped would detach first Turkey then Austria-Hungary, leaving Germany "doomed".
+President Poincaré came out in favour of such a scheme, over Joffre's opposition, on 7 January 1915.